The actions here may seem obvious to you. A straightforward task on the face of it.

-If you’re very lucky you’ll be inundated with enquiries from serious buyer prospects, which means that you’ll be spoilt for choice and are more likely to achieve your asking price.
+If you’re very lucky you’ll be inundated with inquiries from serious buyer prospects, which means that you’ll be spoilt for choice and are more likely to achieve your asking price.

 However in a "buyer’s market" the reality may be the exact opposite.
 Which means that you’ll need to play close attention to the quality and effectiveness of your communication, if you’re to achieve a sale at close to your asking price.

-This how-to article helps you to answer the following questions.
+This guide helps you to answer the following questions.

 - How to filter "prospects" from "suspects"?

 1. How to filter "prospects" from "suspects"?